GPU instances¶

 .
 The commandnvidia-smi

-The license should be pasted into
+The license should added to file

 /etc/nvidia/ClientConfigToken/client_configuration_token.tok

-sudo systemctl restart nvidia-gridd
+by runningsudo systemctl restart nvidia-gridd

-.The command
+The command

 nvidia-smi -q | grep License